morioka/tiny-openai-whisper-api/README.md

 OpenAI Whisper API-style local server, runnig on FastAPI.
 This is for companies behind proxies or security firewalls.

-This may be compatible with [OpenAI Whisper (speech to text) API](https://platform.openai.com/docs/guides/speech-to-text/quickstart).
+This API will be compatible with [OpenAI Whisper (speech to text) API](https://openai.com/blog/introducing-chatgpt-and-whisper-apis).

 ## server
 ```bash